-To get started with getting some ideas about photographing your work I would suggest that you check out indeed your competition on eBay, but also look at Etsy and Folksy, two of the most popular online handmade retailers.
+To get started with getting some ideas about photographing your work I would suggest that you check your competition on eBay, but also look at Etsy and Folksy, two of the most popular online handmade retailers.
 Also look at the Crafts Council Photostore, that shows thousands of images of high quality crafts.

 Identify those images that you like and how you would like your work to be photographed.
 Make a list of what you would like to do, how to display, how to group, how to light the work etc. This will be really helpful to show a photographer what you want from your images.

 You can find more tips on photographing your crafts here in another Design Trust blog, or the Design Doctor’s How to get the perfect picture.
 If you want to photograph your own work then you might get great inspiration from the Crafter’s Guide to Taking Great Pictures, which is a really inspiring book with loads of fab images and styling.

 Practical action 3: So who are your actual clients and where can you sell?